 This course is intended as an introduction and in-depth discussion focused on the biology of stem cells.
 The course will introduce the features of stem cells and basic mechanism regulating their self-renewal and pluripotency.
 In addition, the course will focus on selected examples of adult stem cells with an introduction to translational medicine approaches involving stem cell biology.
 Major emphasis will be placed on how advances in stem cell biology and tissue engineering can be applied to the use of embryonic and adult stem cells in regenerative medicine.
 In addition to these topics, Students will be introduced to the ethical, regulatory, and legal issues related to stem cell research.

-This course is designed to describe normal human embryonic and fetal development so that a foundation is established to understand abnormal development in relation to medicine.
-Examples of the more common anomalies and abnormalities will be used as examples.
+This course covers normal human embryonic and fetal development so that a foundation is established to understand abnormal development in relation to medicine.
+The more common anomalies and abnormalities will be used as examples.

-During this course students will understand level one of the relevant anatomy of the cardiovascular, respiratory and abdominal systems necessary for the understanding of the pathology of diseases.
-At the end of each system, students will be able to understand the anatomy of the system and their significance to clinical practice.
+This course covers the relevant anatomy of the cardiovascular, respiratory and abdominal systems necessary for the understanding of the pathology of diseases.
+Students will be able to understand the anatomy of the system and their significance to clinical practice.

-Students will understand in greater detail the relevant anatomy of the male and female pelvis perineum, lower limb and upper limb.
-At the end of the course students will be able to know the nerve as well as the blood supply of these regions.
+This course covers relevant anatomy of the male and female pelvis perineum, lower limb and upper limb.
+Students will know the nerve as well as the blood supply of these regions.
 This knowledge is a must to understand the pathology of diseases.
-At the end of each part, students will be able to understand the anatomy of the system and their significance to clinical practice.
+Students will be able to understand the anatomy of the system and their significance to clinical practice.

-During this course, students will appreciate the evolution and the diversity of life.
+This course allows students to appreciate the evolution and the diversity of life.
 Basics of normal human anatomy and function relevant to human medicine.
-Students will also have developed an appropriate vocabulary and command of the English language such that they will be able to describe and discuss (written, oral) the structure and function of the various topics covered in this module.
+Students will also have developed an appropriate vocabulary and command of the English language such that they will be able to describe and discuss (written, oral) the structure and function of the various topics covered in this course.

 The Principles of Research will offer MSC/PhD students the generic skills and methods they need to successfully complete their programs.
 The Principles of Research will use lectures, seminars and workshops and group discussions to introduce students to the methods for identifying, solving, analyzing and reporting of a specific problem pertinent to biomedical sciences.
 Laboratory data management and safety (environmental safety, radiation safety, and biosafety) will also be covered.
 At the end of the course, student will be able to select their bibliographical data from relevant databases, formulate a research hypothesis, design a research project, analyze and interpret data, write an abstract and a research manuscript and present a conference paper